Nashrew/product-api-demo/README.md

 Next steps:
   - Enable Swagger for documentation.
 I've tried adding it this morning but it's blowing up.
   - Switch from basic manual repo class to actual CRUD repository and actual database.
-I'd start with H2 to get JPA working and then move to something hosted (RDS or something like that)
+I'd start with H2 to get JPA working and then move to something hosted (RDS or something like that).
   - Improve test coverage.
 I focused a good bit on wiremock and the interaction with the external inventory service.
 I think the coverage can be improved for service and more can be added when upgrading the repo.
   - More research on concurrency in Spring - I feel like I'm missing something here based on this requirement - "reactive programming preferred, handle concurrency".